 5. Simple Lawn Solution Ultimate 3-18-18 NPK – Lawn Food Natural Liquid Fertilizer for St Augustine Grass

-This fertilizer product has a 3-18-18 NPK formulation.
+This Simple Lawn Solution fertilizer for St Augustine grass product has a 3-18-18 NPK formulation.
 This formulation increases the mobility of Phosphates.
 This will end up as a highly responsive, and efficient NPK.

 The high level of Potassium is to fix Potassium deficiency.
-The low level of Potassium will affects grass plants greatly.
+The low level of Potassium will affect grass plants greatly.

 Symptoms of Potassium deficiency are Chlorosis.
 It is an abnormal loss of green coloration of leaves of grass.

-The color turns to yellow which lead to defoliation and shedding.
-The Potassium stimulate growth and in low level could lead to slow growth or poor root or poor stem development.
+The color turns to yellow which leads to defoliation and shedding.
+The Potassium stimulates growth and at a low level could lead to slow growth or poor root or poor stem development.

 The high level of Phosphorus is also to fix Phosphorus deficiency.
 The early sign of a Phosphorus deficiency is reduced vigor or slowed the growth of grass.